TheRikke/remeha_tz/README.md

 ## Other useful information

 The csv file contains the raw frame received from the boiler and not the decoded values.
-This is done because I'm not sure about the meaning of some of the values.
-By saving the raw frame we don't loose any data and are able to decode them later.
+This is done because I'm not sure about the meaning of some values.
+By saving the raw frame we don't lose any data and are able to decode them later.
 Also it makes supporting other boiler types more easy.

-To convert the csv with raw values to csv with decoded values use the convert script:
+To convert the csv with raw values to csv with readable values use the convert script:

 ```
-remeha_convert.py --input-file <data csv> > converted.csv
+remeha_convert.py --input-file test.csv > converted.csv
 ```

 ## Hardware